First Experimental Evidence of a Beam-Beam Long-Range Compensation Using Wires in the Large Hadron Collider: Experimental Results and Observations

 Finally one can also look at the signal provided by the diamond BLMs as these devices provide bunch-by-bunch losses.
-Figure~\ref{fig:HI_dblm} shows the evolution of the bunch-by-bunch losses in time, together with the wire currents.
+Figure~\ref{fig:HI_dblm} shows the evolution of the bunch-by-bunch losses in time, together with the powering of the wires and the crossing angle evolution as background colouring.
+The losses of all the bunches within the train are displayed, and the color depends on the position of the bunch, going from red for the first bunch of the train, to blue for the last.

 The beam losses pattern is quite similar to the one observed on the BLMs: a spike of losses appears when the wires are turned off and can be partially recovered when powering the wires on.
 Nonetheless, one can extract an additional information from the diamond BLMs: a pattern in the beam losses with respect to the bunch position within the train is observed.
-Figure~\ref{fig:HI_dblm} illustrates that the first bunch of the train always loses less than the last.
+Figure~\ref{fig:HI_dblm} shows the dBLM signal acquired during the High Intensity experiment: the losses are shown for different bunch position within the train (from red for the first bunch to blue for the last one).
+It illustrates that the first bunch of the train always loses less than the last.
 This cannot be identified as a signature of the BBLR interactions as in that case the central bunch would be the one losing the most.
 Most likely, this pattern is related to the interplay with electron clouds effects.
 In fact it is known that the LHC is currently dominated by such effects \cite{Zimmermann:585562, Paraschou:2696125}.
-The wires still reduce the losses by extending the available tune space, therefore increasing the margins to accommodate extra non-linear effects such as electron clouds.
-Tracking simulations, the results if which are reported in \cite{Skoufaris:2695241, Poyet:IPAC19-MOPMP052, poyet_phd}, support the fact that powering the wire compensators can, in fact, enlarge the available tune space.
+The wires still reduce the losses by extending the available tune space, therefore increasing the margins to accommodate extra non-linear effects such as electron clouds, as already shown in the simulations described in Section~\ref{sec:simulations}.